-In 2026, being on maternity leave doesn't rule out home loan approval in Springfield and Ipswich, QLD.
-Whether you're currently on leave, planning to take leave after settlement, or recently returned to work, there are lenders who understand how maternity leave income works - and the right lender approach makes a meaningful difference to your approval outcome.
+Being on maternity leave does not rule out home loan approval in Springfield and Ipswich, QLD.
+Whether you're currently on leave, planning to take leave after settlement, or recently returned to work, there are lenders who understand how maternity leave income works, and the right lender approach makes a meaningful difference to your approval outcome.

 The key is knowing which lenders assess maternity leave income most favourably and how to structure your application timing.
-Some lenders will assess your pre-leave income if you're returning to the same role, while others focus on your current payment status - and that difference can determine whether you get approved.
+Some lenders will assess your pre-leave income if you're returning to the same role, while others focus on your current payment status, and that difference can determine whether you get approved.
+Families buying in suburbs like Redbank Plains, Booval and Springfield Lakes face these same lender-policy questions every week.

-Zest Mortgage Solutions helps families across Springfield and Ipswich, QLD work through their maternity leave home loan options across 60+ lenders, completely free of charge.
+Zest Mortgage Solutions helps families across Springfield and Ipswich, QLD work through their home loan options across 60+ lenders, completely free of charge.

 Can you get a home loan while on maternity leave in Springfield and Ipswich, QLD?